"It is my destiny to refute the notion of impossibility."

 From Prison to Ph.D.,

 authored by Dr. NKrumah D. Lewis is a heart-rending epoch for this generation.
 Written in the stages of butterfly development, Dr. Lewis takes readers on a phenomenal journey with twists and turns that are incredibly emotional.
 While initially written to free the minds of incarcerated men, commentaries on the book’s content are hard evidences that we are not alone in other manners of suffering.
-Dr. Lewis manages to transport himself back to childhood and give rise to the voice that once lost to him as he was muted by violence both in his home and community.
+Dr. Lewis manages to transport himself back to childhood and give rise to the voice that was once lost to him as he was muted by violence both in his home and community.
 He also tramples on the notion that men of color are unable or unwilling to discuss the formerly taboo topics of suicide and mental illness.
 The book is a bold and intimate sketch of spiritual metamorphosis and redemption.

 “Becoming A Butterfly: From Prison to Ph.D. falls squarely within the rich tradition of African American autobiography.
 Part catharsis, part hermeneutic and part spiritual tome, Lewis vividly captures the struggles of his past – loneliness, anger, isolation, abuse, and prison.
 Dr. Lewis writes with an empathetic candor and unflinching sincerity which makes this book mandatory reading for anyone interested in African American men, American education, or the prison industrial complex.” – W. Boone